dcsoft-yyf/DCWriterApp/readme.md

 2. Supports real-time pagination, true WYSIWYG, consistent layout across browsers, and reliable Undo/Redo operations.
 3. Supports Windows, Linux, Mac, Android, iOS, and other operating systems.
 4. Provides a simple API programming interface, making it easy to implement multi-document tabbed mode.
+5. This version of DCWriter is built on Blazor WebAssembly 9.0.
+We also offer a version based on Blazor WebAssembly 7.0 to support older web browsers.

 # For Electronic Medical Record Developers
-DCWriter provides highly professional clinical medical document features:
+&nbsp;&nbsp;&nbsp;&nbsp;DCWriter provides highly professional clinical medical document features:
 1. Structured medical record document functionality.
 2. Can be used for medical record editing in doctor workstations, nursing record entry in nurse workstations, case editing in regional medical clients, PASC/LIS/RIS report editing and printing, front page of medical records, discharge summaries, progress notes, operation records, various consent forms, rehabilitation and psychiatric scales, clinical pathway forms, etc.
 3. The commercial version also provides writing trace retention, multi-level permission control, various medical expressions such as dental charts, menstrual history, etc., and can automatically calculate scale scores.
 4. In China, at least 50,000 hospitals are running this editor software, with an estimated 500,000 doctors using it daily to write over 10 million pages of medical records.
 5. Meets the highest level (Level 8) of the National Electronic Medical Record System Function Application Level Evaluation, and has been running stably at Beijing Fuwai Hospital.
 6. Fully supports the hospital information interconnection standardization maturity assessment, and hospital information systems built on DCWriter have passed the Class 5B interconnection certification.
-7. Meets the national Xinchuang (indigenous innovation) strategy, and DCWriter has obtained mutual recognition with operating systems such as UnionTech, Kylin, and NeoKylin.
-8. The DCWriter template design tool is compatible with domestic middleware (Tongfang), as well as domestic databases such as Dameng and Renmin Jincang.
+7. The DCWriter template design tool is compatible with domestic middleware (Tongfang), as well as domestic databases such as Dameng and Renmin Jincang.

 # For Chinese Developers
-DCWriter has passed original manufacturer certification for domestic operating systems such as Kylin, NeoKylin, and UnionTech; supports loading and saving OFD files; and complies with Xinchuang requirements.
+&nbsp;&nbsp;&nbsp;&nbsp;DCWriter has passed original manufacturer certification for domestic operating systems such as Kylin, NeoKylin, and UnionTech; supports loading and saving OFD files; and complies with Xinchuang requirements.
 <br /><img src="https://raw.githubusercontent.com/dcsoft-yyf/DCWriterApp/refs/heads/main/images/kylin.jpg" width="30%"/>
 <img src="https://raw.githubusercontent.com/dcsoft-yyf/DCWriterApp/refs/heads/main/images/fde.jpg" width="30%"/>
 <img src="https://raw.githubusercontent.com/dcsoft-yyf/DCWriterApp/refs/heads/main/images/uos.jpg" width="30%"/>
 # For WinForm.NET/WPF Developers
-DCWriter provides a WinForm.NET version of the editor, maintaining the same functionality and file format, and can be used for WinForm.NET and WPF development.
+&nbsp;&nbsp;&nbsp;&nbsp;DCWriter provides a WinForm.NET version of the editor, maintaining the same functionality and file format, and can be used for WinForm.NET and WPF development.
 Supports MS .NET Framework 2.0SP2 and above.

 # For Windows Desktop Developers
-DCWriter provides an ActiveX control version, maintaining the same functionality and file format.
+&nbsp;&nbsp;&nbsp;&nbsp;DCWriter provides an ActiveX control version, maintaining the same functionality and file format.
 Can be used in PB, Delphi, VB, C++, and other development environments.

 # For End Users
-DCWriter provides simple yet powerful document editing features:
+&nbsp;&nbsp;&nbsp;&nbsp;DCWriter provides simple yet powerful document editing features:
 1. Offers a user experience similar to MS Word, allowing users to get started without learning.
 2. Enables precise real-time pagination, true WYSIWYG, unlimited Undo/Redo operations, helping users achieve their goals quickly.
 3. Provides tables, header table rows, and other features for quickly creating complex layout documents.